X

 Common misconceptions about financial advice

 Misconceptions are also a big problem when it comes to financial planning too.
 People think they “aren’t rich enough” to need a financial adviser or that they are “too young,” that it is a boring low-risk way to manage their money.
 People don’t want to be told what to do and feel patronised.
 Or, at the other end of the spectrum, they fear looking “silly” because of how little they know.
-I am here to reassure you now that:
+To reassure you:

 • Some of our youngest clients are 18.